Graded supermanifolds and homogeneity: Introduction

-This homogeneity approach to (super)vector bundles is extremely effective, and trivializes many concepts and proofs, e.g., \emph{double vector bundles} \cite{Grabowski:2009}.
-It implies a natural \emph{compatibility condition} with some other geometric structures like other graded bundle structures, Lie groupoids or algebroids, etc. The condition simply says that each $h_t$ is a morphism in the corresponding category (e.g., it is a Lie groupoid morphism).
-In this way, we get a simple and constructive definition of VB-groupoids, VB-algebroids, etc. For instance, in the case of a homogeneity manifold with the weight vector field $\n$, this compatibility condition means that a vector bundle $E$ in the category of homogeneity manifolds is a vector bundle whose Euler vector field $\n_E$ commutes with the weight vector field $\n$.
-On the other hand, for \emph{double homogeneity} we rather need the condition saying that we can find local coordinates which are bi-homogeneous, i.e., simultaneously homogeneous with respect to the two homogeneity structures.
-This leads to a simple and effective definition of a \emph{homogeneity vector superbundle}.
-It is not clear yet whether these two concepts coincide (see Conjecture \ref{conjecture}).
+This homogeneity-based approach to (super)vector bundles is effective and simplifies several concepts and proofs, including those concerning \emph{double vector bundles} \cite{Grabowski:2009}.
+It naturally leads to a \emph{compatibility condition} with other geometric structures, such as additional graded bundle structures, Lie groupoids, and Lie algebroids.
+This condition requires that each $h_t$ be a morphism in the relevant category (for example, a Lie groupoid morphism).
+In this way, one obtains constructive definitions of VB-groupoids, VB-algebroids, and related structures.
+For example, in the case of a homogeneity manifold with weight vector field $\n$, this compatibility condition means that a vector bundle $E$ in the category of homogeneity manifolds is a vector bundle whose Euler vector field $\n_E$ commutes with $\n$.
+By contrast, for \emph{double homogeneity} one requires a condition ensuring the existence of local coordinates that are bi-homogeneous, i.e.\ simultaneously homogeneous with respect to both homogeneity structures.
+This leads to a simple definition of a \emph{homogeneity vector superbundle}.
+It is currently unclear whether these two notions coincide (see Conjecture~\ref{conjecture}).

-\mn The weight vector field is globally defined, so there is no problem with preserving homogeneity by transition maps.
-However, we want to note that `preserving weights' by transition maps does not mean that the set of weights for local coordinates is the same for each homogeneous chart.
-Actually, an important observation is that the systems of weights of local homogeneous coordinates may strongly depend on the choice of a coordinate system.
-As this observation is crucial for a proper understanding of our general concept, let us see a trivial example.
+\mn The weight vector field is globally defined, so there is no intrinsic difficulty in preserving homogeneity under transition maps.
+However, we emphasize that ``preserving weights'' under transition maps does not mean that the set of weights of local coordinates is the same in every homogeneous chart.
+In fact, an important observation is that the systems of weights of local homogeneous coordinates may depend strongly on the chosen coordinate system.
+Since this observation is crucial for a proper understanding of our general concept, we illustrate it with a simple example.

-\mn Consider the manifold $\R^\ti=\R\setminus\{ 0\}$ and choose $x$ as the standard coordinate inherited from $\R$.
-If we give $x$ the weight $1$, then the weight vector field is $\nabla=x\,\pa_x$.
-On the other hand, $y=1/x$ is a function of weight $-1$ which can also be taken as a coordinate in $\R^\ti$, and the corresponding weight vector field reads $\n=-y\pa_y$.
+\mn Consider the manifold $\R^\ti=\R\setminus\{0\}$ and choose $x$ as the standard coordinate inherited from $\R$.
+If we assign weight~$1$ to $x$, then the weight vector field is $\nabla=x\,\pa_x$.
+On the other hand, $y=1/x$ is a function of weight~$-1$, which can also be used as a coordinate on $\R^\ti$, and the corresponding weight vector field is $\n=-y\pa_y$.
 The transition function is